material-extensions/material-icons-browser-extension/README.md

 <b>Install directly from the <a href="https://chrome.google.com/webstore/detail/material-icons-for-github/bggfcpfjbdkhfhfmkjpbhnkhnpjjeomc">Chrome Web Store</a> | <a href="https://microsoftedge.microsoft.com/addons/detail/material-icons-for-github/khckkdgomkcjjnpgjmdmbceiddlmiolb">Microsoft Edge Addons Store</a> | <a href="https://addons.mozilla.org/en-US/firefox/addon/material-icons-for-github/">Firefox Addons</a></b></div>

-*Note 10/25/2021: I'm currently having some trouble getting the extension's `build` script to reliably work in the firefox reviewer's environment, which has resulted in a delay to release the extension in the firefox store.
-I have a planned fix for this, but probably won't have the time to finish it for a couple of weeks.
-Until then the above link will take you nowhere, sorry.*

 ---

 <a href="https://github.com/PKief/vscode-material-icon-theme"><img src="https://img.shields.io/badge/last_built_with_vscode_theme-v4.11.0-blue" /></a>